-SHLAA Site Name Parish Site Number Reference Area(ha) of dwellings Justification for inclusion on Brownfield Register and as a consequence the likely maximum number of dwellings the site could deliver would be around 6 units.
+SHLAA Reference Site Name Parish Site Area(ha) Number of Kelelelice Alea(lia) dwellings Justification for inclusion on Brownfield Register allocated in the Henfield Neighbourhood Plan which was "made" on 6 May 2021.
+It is considered that any commercial use or potential loss of parking spaces would need to be considered prior to any development on this site, and as a consequence the likely maximum number of dwellings the site could deliver would be around 6 units.
 The site is also located in Henfield Conservation Area and the Post Office is a Grade II listed building.
 Access to Henfield library would also need to be maintained.
 Any development of this site would be likely to take place in a single phase.
+SA793 Barclays Bank Billingshurst 0.11 2 DC/20/2378(supersedes DC/18/1761).
+Change of use to provide Ltd 84 High 1No. retail/commercial unit, 1No.
+2-bedroom flat and 1No.
+4-bedroom Street dwelling.
+Permitted 3 February 2021.
+Now lapsed

-The Register will also include a list of sites which have either been allocated through the HDPF or which already have planning permission.
+The Register will also include a list of sites which have either been allocated through the HDPF or a Neighbourhood Plan or which already have planning permission.
 These sites are listed below;